-Heritage New Zealand (formerly the New Zealand Historic Places Trust) is the lead agency for heritage issues, identifying and protecting sites of historic heritage value.
+Heritage New Zealand is the lead agency for heritage issues, identifying and protecting sites of historic heritage value.

 Heritage includes archaeological and historic sites such as battle-sites, shipwrecks, whaling stations and goldmines, as well as a large portfolio of heritage buildings and properties.

-Ngā Taonga Sound & Vision's (formerly the New Zealand Film Archive) holds a diverse collection of more than 750,000 items, dating back to 1895 and spanning Aotearoa’s sound and moving image history.
+Ngā Taonga Sound & Vision's holds a diverse collection of more than 750,000 items, dating back to 1895 and spanning Aotearoa’s sound and moving image history.
 The collection encompasses items made during the earliest years of cinema, audio recording and television, alongside contemporary film, TV, advertisements, music videos, computer games, and radio productions.
 They also archive documentation and props with a connection to film, TV and radio making in New Zealand.

 There are between 500 – 600 museums and galleries in New Zealand which care for more than 40 million items relating to our history and national heritage.
 Generating in excess of 1000 public exhibitions and publications, and attracting over 8 million visits each year, museums and galleries are currently ranked as the top attraction for New Zealand’s overseas visitors.

 Many museums and galleries receive partial funding from local government.
 The Ministry also provides some contestable funding each year under the Regional Culture and Heritage Fund.